-These sessions are made up of a series of sensory elements which cover auditory, visual, movement and smell stimuli.
-They all use repetition and simple language.
+All sessions are made up of a series of sensory elements which cover auditory, visual, movement and smell stimuli.
+We use repetition and simple language.
 Whilst many of our students may not have the cognitive ability to understand complex stories, these sessions offer the grounds to begin to develop an understanding and engagement with sequential elements.

 We carefully monitor and track children’s progress to ensure appropriate levels of support and challenge.

 Over the year we hold two Creative Weeks, during which we encourage the children to look at specific books as an aid to scaffolding creative and immersive learning opportunities.
 We also use this time to further enhance Speaking and Listening through exciting vocabulary and unfamiliar contexts.

 - Phonics is a vital element to early reading and writing that also supports progression in receptive and expressive language so is a crucial foundation for all Literacy.